Stackclash/5e-vault/5. Mechanics/Items/Deck Of Many Things.md

 You gain 10,000 XP, or you can draw two additional cards beyond your declared draws.

 *Source: Dungeon Master's Guide p.
-162*
+162. Available in the SRD.*